 "Acura’s 2017 TLX performance-luxury sedan might not stand out in a crowd but it is an elegant and handsome piece of work"- KBB

 Dimension and Weight

 Weighing at almost 3500 pounds, the TLX is slightly heavier than the Audi A4 but is lighter than the other two by more than a couple hundred pounds.
 Although the TLX sits at 190 inches long and 73 inches wide.
-The height of the Acura TLX is at 57.0 inches with a ground clearance of 5.8 inches, which is more than other cars the Acura TLX is standing against.
-It shares a shorter wheelbase at 109 inches, you will definitely feel that less legroom space in the rear.
+The height of the Acura TLX is at 57.0 inches with a ground clearance of 5.8 inches, which is more than what its rivals offer.
+With a wheelbase of 109 inches, the occupants will definitely feel that less legroom space in the rear.

 Audi A4 Premium

 Track width(in) F/R

 One-touch power sunroof